 The appointments are made annually on Australia Day, to thank Australian citizens for their outstanding service to the country.

-Russell Scott was recognised for significant service to the profession, through leading roles in developing and improving education.
+Russell Scott (pictured right) was recognised for significant service to the profession, through leading roles in developing and improving education.
 After graduating from Monash University, he spent 16 years at Davy McKee Pacific in various roles – including Project Manager for the procurement of a $500m residue catalytic cracking unit at the Shell Geelong Refinery.
 This was followed by 7 years as the Director of Mining at Killhill, and 14 years at Udhe.